weezymatt/weezymatt.github.io/_projects/2_ml-project.md

 NER remains a relevant natural language processing task that benefits several extrinsic tasks such as question answering and information extraction.
 The traditional schema largely ignores nested entities in favor of flat structures that are easier to identity but frames the problem with missing information.
-State-of-the-art (SOTA) methods make use of bidirectional Long Short-Term Memory (LSTM) networks with a Conditional Random Field (CRF) layer  {% cite ju-etal-2018-neural %}.
+State-of-the-art (SOTA) methods make use of bidirectional Long Short-Term Memory (LSTM) networks with a Conditional Random Field (CRF) layer alongside contextualized embeddings {% cite ju-etal-2018-neural %}.

-Our contributions:
+Contributions:

 <ul>
-    <li> We approach the NER task through a rule-based approach and create two baseline systems that motivate the use of machine learning.</li>
+    <li> The NER task is approached with a simple rule-based baseline that is further developed into a more complex model, i.e., a hidden markov model.
+The purpose of this methodology was to motivate the use of machine learning for this particular task, and to motivate the use of Logistic Regression applied to a sequence-labeling problem.</li>
-    <li> We provide an analysis between generative and discriminative machine learning algorithms.</li>
+    <li> An analysis is provided between generative and discriminative machine learning algorithms.</li>
 </ul>

 ## CoNNL-2002/-03

 The project describes a baseline & benchmark methodology for developing a NER system in the context of the CoNNL-2003 Shared Task {%cite tjong-kim-sang-de-meulder-2003-introduction %}.
-We will focus on the English dataset and compare the Spanish corpus from the CoNNL-2002 Shared {%cite tjong-kim-sang-2002-introduction %}[^2].
+We will focus on the English dataset and compare[^3] the Spanish corpus from the CoNNL-2002 Shared {%cite tjong-kim-sang-2002-introduction %}.

-[^2]: The transformation-based model is inspired by Brill's Tagger: an inductive method for part-of-speech tagging.
+[^3]: The transformation-based model is inspired by Brill's Tagger: an inductive method for part-of-speech tagging.
 We used the model for comparision because it's intended to use linguistic intuition.

 The English dataset was preprocessed into training, development, and test sets.
 Additionally, the number of tokens per entity type highlight the imbalanced nature of the CoNNL-2003 dataset and of NER in general.